dchassin/indoor_air_infiltration_rate_estimator/README.md

-# Air change rate estimator
+# Indoor air infiltration rate estimator

 This module estimates the air mixing/air change rate from AQI measurements.
 Data must be given in a CSV file, with three data columns: time, indoor, and outdoor air quality observations.
 The